jotafeldmann/elevators/README.md

 # elevators ![CI](https://github.com/jotafeldmann/elevators/workflows/CI/badge.svg)
 Simulate elevators service, given a number of floors X elevators.

+## Motivation
+I use elevators everyday.
+But everytime I think "all this elevators behaviour can be improved, somehow".
+So, as a programmer, I've think how to describe this challenge in a generic model, just for fun.
+The result is this repository.

 ## Purpose

 - Simulate elevators service, given a number of floors X elevators